MohammadImran898/Python_assmt1/Python_OOP_Assignment.md

 -->instance attribute are created based on __init__ function and these should be created inside class name.
 Q13. **What does the term &quot;self&quot; in a Python class mean?**
 -->self refers to instance of class.
-Q14. **How does a Python class handle operator overloading?**
+**Q14.** **How does a Python class handle operator overloading?**
--->it handles by providing extended fun
+-->it handles by providing extended functionality beyond their predefined functionality.
-Q15.
-When do you consider allowing operator overloading of your classes?
+**Q15.
+When do you consider allowing operator overloading of your classes?**
+-->when we want o override class of superclass in subclass.

-Q16.
-What is the most popular form of operator overloading?
+**Q16.
+What is the most popular form of operator overloading?**
+--> +

-Q17.
-What are the two most important concepts to grasp in order to comprehend Python OOP code?
+**Q17.
+What are the two most important concepts to grasp in order to comprehend Python OOP code?**
+-->inheritance and polymorphism

-Q18.
-Describe three applications for exception processing.
+**Q18.
+Describe three applications for exception processing.**
+-->syntax errors, logical errors and exceptions.

-Q19.
-What happens if you don&#39;t do something extra to treat an exception?
+**Q19.
+What happens if you don&#39;t do something extra to treat an exception?**
+-->it stops program execution and throws an error.

-Q20.
-What are your options for recovering from an exception in your script?
+**Q20.
+What are your options for recovering from an exception in your script?**
+-->catch an error and print it.

-Q21.
-Describe two methods for triggering exceptions in your script.
+**Q21.
+Describe two methods for triggering exceptions in your script.**
+-->try and raise

-Q22.
-Identify two methods for specifying actions to be executed at termination time, regardless of whether or not an exception exists.
+**Q22.
+Identify two methods for specifying actions to be executed at termination time, regardless of whether or not an exception exists.**
+-->finally

-Q23.
-What is the purpose of the try statement?
+**Q23.
+What is the purpose of the try statement?**
+-->try statement is to test for errors while it is being executed.

-Q24.
-What are the two most popular try statement variations?
+**Q24.
+What are the two most popular try statement variations?**
+-->try/except/else and try/except/finally

-Q25.
-What is the purpose of the raise statement?
+**Q25.
+What is the purpose of the raise statement?**
+-->to raise an exception manually, raise statement is used in try block.

-Q26.
-What does the assert statement do, and what other statement is it like?
+**Q26.
+What does the assert statement do, and what other statement is it like?**
+-->assert statement checks for a condition and returns true or assertion error. it is like if else.

-Q27.
-What is the purpose of the with/as argument, and what other statement is it like?
+**Q27.
+What is the purpose of the with/as argument, and what other statement is it like?**
+-->with/as simplifies management of file streams. it is like open file and try writing/reading and finally closing. by using with file will be closed automatically.

-Q28.
-What are *args, **kwargs?
+**Q28.
+What are *args, **kwargs?**
+-->

-Q29.
-How can I pass optional or keyword parameters from one function to another?
+**Q29.
+How can I pass optional or keyword parameters from one function to another?**
+-->

-Q30.
-What are Lambda Functions?
+**Q30.
+What are Lambda Functions?**
+-->
 Q31.
 Explain Inheritance in Python with an example?

 Q32.
 Suppose class C inherits from classes A and B as class C(A,B).Classes A and B both have their own versions of method func().
 If we call func() from an object of class C, which version gets invoked?